pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Data from two fisheries-independent scientific surveys were used in this model: the \gls{s-aslope} from 1980-2003, and the more recent \gls{s-wcgbt} from 2004-2022.
 The \gls{s-tri} was further divided into an early (pre-1995) and late period (post-1995) survey to account for the change in depth-sampling that occurred during the 1995 season.
 These two periods for the \gls{s-tri} were treated as separate surveys in the model.
 The contribution of each new data component to the changes in the assessment outcome was analyzed by data piecewise.

 ### Model Parameters
 There are 180 estimated parameters in this assessment.
 The log of unfished recruitment, log(R0), controls the overall scale of the population, while annual deviations in recruitment about the assumed stock-recruit relationship (135 parameters) allow for additional uncertainty in the population trajectory.
 Selectivity and retention parameters (43 parameters) for three fisheries fleets and three scientific surveys allow for estimation of annual length compositions and discards rates.
 Two catchability parameters are analytically computed from the data, and one additional parameter, representing additional variability in the early \gls{s-tri}, is directly estimated by the model.

 #### Growth, Maturity, Fecundity, Mortality, and Recruitment
 Growth, maturity, and fecundity parameters were fixed at values determined by external analyses (see **section 2.3** for more information).
 Due to a lack of aging data, growth could not be modeled internally by the assessment, though, like in the 2005 and 2013 models, there is no systematic misfit to the data suggesting that the externally derived growth curves were misspecified.
 Sensitivity analyses were performed to determine the overall effect of different assumptions regarding growth and maturity.

 For this assessment, natural mortality was fixed at a value of 0.04.
 A likelihood profile exploring alternative natural mortality values was also conducted (Figure \ref{fig:M_prof}).
-When natural mortality was estimated in the model, the value was **XX**, which was close to the fixed value of 0.04.
-This marks a change from the 2013 assessment, where natural mortality was fixed at 0.0505 and a standard deviation on a log scale of 0.5361 [@taylor_stephens_2013]
+This marks a change from the 2013 assessment, where natural mortality was fixed at 0.0505 and a standard deviation on a log scale of 0.5361 [@taylor_stephens_2013].

 As in the previous shortspine thornyhead assessment, a Beverton-Holt stock recruitment relationship was assumed.
 Unlike the 2013 assessment, where steepness was fixed at a value of 0.60, this assessment fixed steepness at 0.72, as recommended by @thorson_steepness_2019.
 A likelihood profile exploring alternative steepness parameters was conducted and the model results were found to be largely insensitive to the assumed value (Figure XX \ref{fig:h_prof}).